SetVenue Cookie Policy

 Plain-English Summary

 SetVenue sets only strictly necessary first-party cookies — the small set needed to keep you signed in, defend the site against cross-site request forgery, and operate the Service.
 We do not run Google Analytics, Meta Pixel, Plausible Analytics, Mixpanel, Segment, Amplitude, PostHog, Hotjar, FullStory, LogRocket, or any other third-party tracking, advertising, or session-replay tool.
 Because every cookie we set is necessary for the Service you requested, we do not show a cookie consent banner — under the EU ePrivacy Directive (Art.
-5(3)) and the EDPB's Guidelines 2/2023, strictly-necessary cookies are exempt from prior consent.
+5(3)), as interpreted in Article 29 Working Party Opinion 04/2012 on Cookie Consent Exemption (WP194), strictly-necessary cookies are exempt from prior consent.
 You stay in control of your browser's cookie settings at all times.

 This summary is provided for convenience.
 The numbered sections below are the operative text and control in any conflict.